buckos/coffee-script-live-templates-for-phpstorm/README.md

 ajax      ajax
 con       console.log
-conv      console.log with variable fun       function funf      function with fat arrow jq        jQuery selector pjaxr     Pjax reload
+conv      console.log with variable each      each for       for fun       function funf      function with fat arrow if        if ife       if - else ifif      if - else if - else ifis      if with is ifisnt    if with isn't jq        jQuery selector pjaxr     Pjax reload switch    switch
 ```